s3ql/s3ql/README.rst

 Contributing
 ============

-The S3QL source code is available both on GitHub_ and BitBucket_.
+The S3QL source code is available on GitHub_.

 Professional Support
 --------------------